plgd-dev/doc/content/en/docs/features/control-plane/entity-tag.md

 ]
 ```

 To identify the specific resource ETAG used in the batch ETAG response, the client should conduct a comparison between the ETAG value of each resource within the batch response and the ETAG value provided in the CoAP option by the client.
+In case the collection resource ETAG has been used, the ETAG is not included in the body response.

 #### Incremental Changes